Jumagoro/easy-htmlq-v3/README.md

 		  		},
 		  	],
-			"step2TableName": "<b>Sort the cards according to your experience with the iPads this semester2</b>", "step3TableName": "<b>Sort the cards according to your experience with the iPads this semester3</b>" },
+			"step2TableName": "<b>Sort the cards according to your experience with the iPads this semester2</b>", "step3TableName": "<b>Sort the cards according to your experience with the iPads this semester3</b>", "stage2VerticalAlignment": true
+		},

 	    "design": {